States on hook for billions under Trump’s unemployment plan

 Details about the program were confused on Sunday — and that was even before Trump’s declaration that states could ask the federal government to pay all or part of the $400 week payments.

 On CNN’s “State of the Nation” White House economic adviser Larry Kudlow said conflicting things about whether the federal money was contingent on an additional contribution from the states.
 Initially Kudlow said that “for an extra $100, we will lever it up.
-We will pay three-quarters, and the states will pay 25 percent.”
-In the same interview, though, he later said that “at a minimum, we will put in 300 bucks … but I think all they (the states) have to do is put up an extra dollar, and we will be able to throw in the extra $100.”
+We will pay three-quarters, and the states will pay 25%.”
+In the same interview, though, he later said that “at a minimum, we will put in 300 bucks … but I think all [the states] have to do is put up an extra dollar, and we will be able to throw in the extra $100.”

 A clarifying statement from the White House said the “funds will be available for those who qualify by, among other things, receiving $100/week of existing assistance and certify that they have lost their jobs due to COVID-19.”

-Several advocacy groups that follow the issue, though, said it’s clear the way the executive order is structured that the federal money will be contingent on states making a 25 percent contribution.
+Several advocacy groups that follow the issue, though, said it’s clear the way the executive order is structured that the federal money will be contingent on states making a 25% contribution.

 New York Gov. Andrew Cuomo, a Democrat, called the plan “an impossibility.”